DevsterGames/SwordsOfGurrahPublic/README.md

-# ⚔ SwordsOfGurrah
+# ⚔ Swords Of Gurrah Public
-Planning for Swords Of Gurrah.
-Create issues and plan here.
+Report issues and suggestions here for our team to easily track!